M17-Project/Micro17/README.md

  - (nice to have) command lines for interfacing with the radio's CPU

 Very often, commercial radios with a scrambling board option have such lines inside.
 A Module17 modem is a perfect base to test a Proof of Concept before starting hardware design.
-When creating a new "version" of Micro17, you can use the "generic" version as a working base, just copy and rename that folder for a new variant.
+When creating a new variant of Micro17, you can use the "generic" variant as a working base, just copy and rename that folder.

 ## License
 This work is licensed under a